 A variety of special programs and recognitions have been created by the national OA committee over the years.
 Each is administered by the director of the Order of the Arrow, and pertinent information and appropriate forms are available at www.oa-scouting.org.
-Some of the awards listed below have been temporarily or permanently discontinued.
-Please see oa- scouting.org/program/awards for the awards that are affected by this.
+In addition to the national awards listed below, certain awards that were presented in the past have been retired; for more information on these retired awards, see oa-scouting.org/program/awards/retired.

 Josh R. Sain Memorial Scholarships.
-These college assistance scholarships are awarded annually to immediate past national officers (chief, vice chief, or region chief) and immediate past section chiefs, based on exceptional service and scholarship achievement.
+These college assistance scholarships are awarded annually to immediate past national officers (national chief, national vice chief, or region chief) and immediate past section chiefs, based on exceptional service and scholarship achievement.
 The scholarships are given in memory of 1997 National Vice Chief Josh Sain, who died in a car accident during his term of office.
 The first two awards were given in 1999.